Skip to main content

 You can see detailed accessibility guides for all our sites on the AccessAble website (external link).

-Kingston University's new landmark building on Penrhyn Road campus, which opened early 2020, is all about transforming the learning experience for our students.
+Kingston University's new landmark building at Penrhyn Road campus opened in 2020 and won the prestigious RIBA Stirling prize in 2021 with a design that is all about transforming the learning experience for our students.

-Designed by RIBA award-winning and Stirling Prize nominated Grafton Architects, Town House provides new study facilities including a library with more than 1,000 study spaces, flexible learning spaces, a covered courtyard, cafes, dance studios, roof-top gardens and attractive landscaping along the front of the campus.
+Designed by RIBA Gold Medal-winning Grafton Architects, Town House provides modern study facilities including a library with more than 1,000 study spaces, flexible learning spaces, a covered courtyard, cafes, dance studios, roof-top gardens and attractive landscaping.

 Watch our fly-through film to get a taste of the new building at Penrhyn Road.